JuneStepp/OneLauncher/README.md

 The project can only be built for the os that the build script is run on, so it has to be built on every target os individually.
 The building output for Linux can only be run on systems as up to date or more as the system it is built on, so an old os may want to be built on.
-The binary for Linux is also not cross architecture compatible.
+The binary for is also not cross architecture compatible.
 Wine can be used for Windows builds though.